 Queensland Museum

-The Queensland Museum is an excellent place for families and those wanting to learn more about Queensland.
+The Queensland Museum is an excellent choice for families and those seeking to learn more about Queensland.

 Inside the Museum, you have exhibitions ranging from dinosaurs in the outback to World War One.

-Kids can learn through interactive displays as well as computer displays with information on the subject.
+Children can learn through interactive displays and computer screens that provide information on the subject.

-The World War One exhibition on the ground floor gives you a glimpse of the people of Queensland, from those who went to war and those who stayed home and their experiences through interactive boards and memorabilia.
+The World War One exhibition on the ground floor offers a glimpse into the lives of Queenslanders, from those who went to war and those who stayed home, and their experiences, as told through interactive boards and memorabilia.

 Although the Museum is free to wander through, there are also paid exhibitions.
 You can find all the information on what is on at the time of your visit by visiting their site here.